-F. Significant Votes
+C. Significant Votes

-A highlight of some of the significant votes during the period are shown in the table below.
-These votes are considered to be significant as they have a material impact on the company or the wider community.
+Highlights of some of the significant votes during the period are shown in the table below.
+These votes are considered to be significant as they may have a material impact on the company or the wider community.
 SEI selects votes based on one or more of the following criteria:

-- Votes SEI consider to be high profile which have such a degree of controversy that there is high client and/ or public scrutiny. - Votes relating to companies with a high or severe ESG risk rating. - Votes relating to our 2023 thematic priorities as described in section D.
+- Votes SEI considers to be high profile, which have such a degree of controversy that there is high client and/or public scrutiny. - Votes relating to companies with a high or severe ESG risk rating. - Votes relating to SEI's thematic priorities as described in section A.

-To date the Trustees have accepted SEI's position on what constitutes a significant vote but this will be kept under consideration.
+To date, the Trustees have accepted SEI's position on what constitutes a significant vote but this will be kept under consideration.